-By the end of May each year, the Doctoral Program Coordinator solicits from the faculty mentors a progress report on all doctoral students for developmental and administrative purposes.
-This progress report documents and evaluates the student's accomplishments and activities during the year.
-Evaluations are made of course progress, research progress, teaching activities, and service/citizenship.
+At the end of each academic year, an Annual Progress Review will be completed by all doctoral student's as well as their advisors for developmental and administrative purposes.
+This progress report documents and evaluates the student's course progress, research progress, teaching activities and service/citizenship.
 The process is as follows:

-- Each student completes a self-evaluation form (Appendix D), recording and evaluating his/her past activities, and setting developmental goals for the coming year. - This form is submitted to the primary supervising faculty member, who uses the information as input to his/her final evaluation.
-For first year students, additional inputs are sought from all faculty members who taught the Ph.D. modules. - The primary faculty mentor will then meet with the student to conduct a developmental feedback session. - A copy of the final evaluation is forwarded to the department's Ph.D.
+- Each student completes a self-evaluation form (Appendix D), recording and evaluating their past activities, and setting developmental goals for the coming year. - The self-evaluation will be sent to the students' primary advisor, whom will set up a feedback meeting with the student. - Then, the primary advisor conducts an evaluation of their own, which is sent to the department's Ph.D.
 Committee.
 The Ph.D.
 Committee reviews all progress reports, research papers, transcripts, other faculty inputs and may make recommendations for student development beyond those provided by the advisor.

-• If sufficient progress is not being made, a student may be recommended for probation or dismissal, subject to the W. P. Carey School of Business Ph.D.
+If sufficient progress is not being made, a student may be recommended for probation or dismissal, subject to the W. P. Carey School of Business Ph.D.
 Program Probation and Dismissal Policy (see Appendix E.)